rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 ]
 ```

 `id` specifies the node ID of the server, which must not be changed from its previous value.
 The ID for a given node can be found in the logs when the node starts up if it was auto-generated. `address` specifies the desired Raft IP and port for the node, which does not need to be the same as previously.
-You can use hostnames instead of IP addresses if you prefer. `non_voter` controls whether the server is a read-only node.
+You can use hostnames instead of IP addresses if you prefer. `non_voter` controls whether the node is a [read replica](/docs/clustering/read-replicas/).
 If omitted, it will default to false, which is typical for most rqlite nodes.

 Next simply create entries for all the nodes you plan to bring up (in the example above that's 3 nodes).
 You must confirm that nodes you don't include here have indeed failed and will not later rejoin the cluster.
 Ensure that this file is the same across all remaining rqlite nodes.
 At this point, you can restart your rqlite cluster.
 In the example above, this means you'd start 3 nodes.